debjyotisikdar/Hermeris/README.md

 #### Usage:
    `/botinfo`
 #### Purpose:
-   Provides a link to the Hermeris website, with this manual.
+   Provides a link to this GitHub repository.
 <hr>

 ### `/info`